 Absolute Deviation

-Directions: Using only numbers 1-9 (without repeating any number), fill in the boxes to create a set of data with the largest possible absolute deviation.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a set of data with the largest possible absolute deviation.

 Hint